microsoft/rats/README.md

 It is designed to be a modular and extensible framework currently supporting building and running pipelines, integrating configs and services.

-**NOTE**: This project is in the early stages of development and is not yet ready for use.

 ## Documentation
 https://microsoft.github.io/rats